 There is a lot of discussion regarding the safety of using acrylic paint on skin, with some artists suggesting it’s safe while others disagree.
 The reality is that acrylic paint should not be used on the skin, as it can cause significant skin damage and irritation.

-But if you wish to paint your face, we remind you again that it’s best to use a product specifically designed for this purpose.
+But if you wish to paint your face, I remind you again that it’s best to use a product specifically designed for this purpose.

-If you do, we recommend using water-based acrylic paint on your skin, and you should always wear a mask or respirator and safety goggles to protect yourself.
+If you do, I recommend using water-based acrylic paint on your skin, and you should always wear a mask or respirator and safety goggles to protect yourself.

 In addition, it’s essential to clean the paint off your skin immediately after acrylic painting, as it can harm your skin over time.